**If you like Hoppin’ John, try these Hoppin’ John Burger Sliders.**

 1/4 teaspoon black pepper

-1 dried hot pepper or 1 tsp. chipotle pepper seasoning (optional)
+1 dried hot pepper or 1 teaspoon chipotle pepper

-1/2 tsp. “bacon” salt, hickory smoked salt (in spite of the name this is meat-free)
+1/2 teaspoon “bacon” salt, hickory smoked salt (in spite of the name this is meat-free)

 1 medium onion, chopped (about 3/4 cup)

-I’m trying to keep parts of meals somewhat separate at first in case someone doesn’t like a component of the dish (less meals thrown away), but I mixed mine together after I tasted everything.
+I’m trying to keep parts of meals somewhat separate at first in case someone doesn’t like a component of the dish (fewer meals are thrown away), but I mixed mine together after I tasted everything.

 For this recipe, I combined and converted two different recipes, one from epicurious and one from crockpot365.
 I think Stephanie O’Dea has a crockpot recipe for everything.
 It’s awesome.
 If you ever want to crockpot-ize a recipe, check her site first.
 Chances are, she’s already done it.